All Episodes

 And there's no need for it whatsoever.

-You know, the idea that the Paris Climate Accords would would classify India and China as developing nations, so they pay a fraction of the monies that the United States are burdened to pay when we are the one country that actually uh lowered carbon emissions more than any other country.
+You know, the idea that the Paris Climate Accords would classify India and China as developing nations so they pay a fraction of the monies that the United States are burdened to pay when we are the one country that actually lowered carbon emissions more than any other country.

-And so now now from a national security standpoint, we're giving up the lifeblood of our economy, and just from a from a practical economic standpoint, we're now paying more to fill up our tanks, heat and cool our homes, and we're paying more for goods and services because it it's costs more to get goods and services produced, manufactured, and also shipped to whatever location they're being shipped to.
+And we're paying more for goods and services because it costs more to get goods and services produced, manufactured, and also shipped to whatever location they're being shipped to.

 I mean, this is not complicated economics.

-Now, uh, you know, and then to allow our Western European allies, you know, to become more reliant on Vladimir Putin, and and he's providing the lifeblood of their economies with the potential of turning off the spigot any any damn time he chooses.
+Now, you know, and then to allow our Western European allies, you know, to become more reliant on Vladimir Putin, and he's providing the lifeblood of their economies with the potential of turning off the spigot any damn time he chooses.

-Uh at the same time we simultaneously pay for the bulk of NATO defenses, which in large part is for our Western European allies to be protected from Russia and any hostilities of uh this hostile regime with this hostile actor Vladimir Putin.
+At the same time, we simultaneously pay for the bulk of NATO defenses, which in large part is for our Western European allies to be protected from Russia and any hostilities of this hostile regime with this hostile actor, Vladimir Putin.

 It makes America out to be a bunch of suckers and a bunch of stupid morons.

-If uh if you want to make Putin rich again in Western Europe, go right ahead, but we're not gonna pay for your defense.
+If you want to make Putin rich again in Western Europe, go right ahead, but we're not going to pay for your defense.

-And if it means ultimately Putin is in charge of the lifeblood of their economies, that's not gonna end well for our alliance.
+And if it means ultimately Putin is in charge of the lifeblood of their economies, that's not going to end well for our alliance.

-It's it's it's gonna cause deep divisions down the road, and it's gonna push our our Western European allies right towards Putin.
+It's going to cause deep divisions down the road, and it's going to push our Western European allies right towards Putin.

 And why shouldn't it?